 Customer Lifetime Value (CLV) represents the total revenue you can expect from a single customer account.
 Increasing your CLV means your customers will shop more often from your brand or stay subscribed longer with your business.
 Providing an exceptional customer service experience helps your customers gain trust in your brand.
 This, in return, allows you to upsell and cross-sell additional products, growing your customer lifetime value.

 5 surveys for Measuring Customer Service Performance

 Customer service surveys are short surveys designed to provide information about interactions between your customer service and customers.
-There are many types of surveys and questions you can ask to listen to your customers’ experience with your customer service.
+You can ask many types of surveys and questions to listen to your customer’s experience with your customer service.

 Here, we'll cover the top 5 types of customer service surveys.

 Evaluating the Effectiveness of Service Agents